Your salmon supplier

 HOLDING THE FISH

 When checking individual fish out of the water, it is important to hold the fish in a way that does not harm the fish, which mean carefully holding the entire fish, while supporting the body of the fish.
 It is equally important that the time the fish is out of water is as short as possible.
-Actually, we have defined a maximum of 15 seconds for fish to be out of water, unless it is sedated.
+Our aim is that the fish should be maximum 15 seconds out of water, unless it is sedated.
 This is relevant for example when we count sea lice, an operation mandatory by regulations in all regions we farm.

 MOVING FISH

 When moving the fish, some form for crowding must take place.
 This can be stressful to the fish, and the processes are carefully managed.
-Our standards are that the fish in our ocean pens should not experience crowding lasting more than 2 hours, and not more than maximum twice in a week or 3 times in a month.
-Only in some cases, when fish arrive at the processing plant, they may experience repeated crowding.
+Our standards are that the period of crowding and the frequency should be kept to a minimum.
+Only in some cases, when fish arrive at the processing plant, they may experience more frequent crowding.

 Nets are used when grading the fish, splitting one group of fish in two.
 It is very important that the nets and other equipment used will not injury the fish and stress the fish as little as possible.
 To avoid stress, we practice passive grading where the fish passes through the grading system as a part of their natural movement in the pen, and only occasionally active grading is needed.